akvo/akvo-flow-docs/docs/topic/fieldapp/5-launching-survey-app.rst

    :alt: image of phone
    :align: center

-5. Provide a name that will help you find back the phone in the backend.
+5. Provide a name that will help you find back the phone in the Dashboard.
 Click "Ok".

 .. figure:: img/5-launching-app-7.png
    :width: 200 px